jchook/s3-upload/docs/recipes/annotate-screenshots.md

 The basic princple:

-1. Configure your screenshot command to launch your favorite 2D editor, like `gimp`, each time you take a screenshot.
+1. Tell your screenshot command to launch your favorite 2D editor, like `gimp`, each time you take a screenshot.
 2. Bind it to a hotkey in your window manager or OS.
 3. Configure a filesystem event watcher like `fswatch` to respond to changes in the screenshots folder by calling `s3-upload`.